-We depart from Portland, Maine on the overnight ferry to Yarmouth.
+We departed from Portland, Maine on the overnight ferry to Yarmouth.
 Although the overnight option is no longer offered, this ferry is still a great option.
 The beautiful journey up the East Coast takes just five and a half hours.
-With restaurants, bars, and even a casino on board, it feels like a mini cruise before our vacation has even begun.
+With restaurants, bars, and even a casino on board, it felt like a mini cruise before our vacation has even begun.

 DAY 2: Yarmouth & Kejimkujik National Park

-The next morning, we arrive in Yarmouth, a quiet fishing village that serves as the Southern gateway to Nova Scotia.
-We first head to the richly historic port town of Annapolis Royal for lunch and a quick tour of the Fort Anne National Historic Site.
-We enjoy a quiet moment sitting in the iconic red Adirondack chairs, taking in the views, and reflecting on the historical significance of this now peaceful place.
+The next morning, we arrived in Yarmouth, a quiet fishing village that serves as the Southern gateway to Nova Scotia.
+We headed first to the richly historic port town of Annapolis Royal for lunch and a quick tour of the Fort Anne National Historic Site.
+We enjoyed a quiet moment sitting in the iconic red Adirondack chairs, taking in the views, and reflecting on the historical significance of this now peaceful place.

-We continue on to Kejimkujik National Park and National Historic Site, where we check into our campsite at Jeremy’s Cove.
-This being our first-ever time camping, nature mocks us as we attempt to pitch our tent and build a fire in the middle of a heavy downpour.
-After getting camp set up, we bike to Jake’s Landing to rent a canoe.
-We refuse to let the rain deter us from exploring the intricate waterways that were the canoe routes of the Mi’kmaw people for thousands of years.
-In the end, the rain only adds to the quiet calm and mystique of this special place.
+We continued on to Kejimkujik National Park and National Historic Site, where we checked into our campsite at Jeremy’s Cove.
+This being our first-ever time camping, nature mocked us as we attempted to pitch our tent and build a fire in the middle of a heavy downpour.
+After getting camp set up, we biked to Jake’s Landing to rent a canoe.
+We refused to let the rain deter us from exploring the intricate waterways that were the canoe routes of the Mi’kmaw people for thousands of years.
+In the end, the rain only added to the quiet calm and mystique of this special place.

 DAY 3: Lunenburg, Peggy’s Cove & Halifax

 The next morning, we hit the road for the UNESCO World Heritage Site of Lunenburg.
-A coastal town packed with history, it is most well-known for its distinctive waterfront and for being the home of the Bluenose II.
-A replica of the original fishing boat that found fame as a racing schooner, it now welcomes visitors aboard to learn all about its storied past and pay tribute to Nova Scotia’s rich shipbuilding heritage.
-Afterwards, we have lunch at the Savvy Sailor on their outdoor deck overlooking the harbor.
+A coastal town packed with history, it is most well-known for its distinctive waterfront where the storied Bluenose II is docked.
+A replica of the original fishing boat that found fame as a racing schooner, the Bluenose II now welcomes visitors aboard to learn all about its storied past and pay tribute to Nova Scotia’s rich shipbuilding heritage.
+After our tour, we had lunch at the Savvy Sailor on their outdoor deck overlooking the harbor.

-We continue on to Peggy’s Cove, a popular destination just a few miles outside of Halifax.
-After fighting crowds of fellow tourists for the must-have shot of the lighthouse, we scramble along the rocks for incredible views of the sea.
+We continued on to Peggy’s Cove, a popular destination just a few miles outside of Halifax.
+After fighting crowds of fellow tourists for the must-have shot of the lighthouse, we scrambled along the rocks for incredible views of the sea.

-At last we arrive in Halifax.
-We didn’t think we needed much time here, but end up being wowed by the city’s energy and charm.
-We check into Hollis Halifax, offering spectacular views of the waterfront, then stop for a pint at Alexander Keith’s Brewery.
+At last we arrived in Halifax.
+We didn’t think we needed much time here, but ended up being wowed by the city’s energy and charm.
+We checked into Hollis Halifax, offering spectacular views of the waterfront, then stopped for a pint at Alexander Keith’s Brewery.
 Founded in 1820, it is among the oldest commercial breweries in North America.

-That evening, we enjoy dinner at The Bicycle Thief, a romantic, waterfront bistro.
-Afterwards, we slip into The Drawing Room, a secret bar upstairs at The Henry House.
-With a crackling fireplace, dark wood paneling, and comfy leather chairs, it’s the perfect, intimate spot to end the night.
+That evening, we enjoyed dinner at The Bicycle Thief, a romantic, waterfront bistro.
+Afterwards, we slipped into The Drawing Room, a secret bar upstairs at The Henry House.
+With a crackling fireplace, dark wood paneling, and comfy leather chairs, it was the perfect, intimate spot to end the night.

 Day 4: Halifax & Cape Breton Island

-The next morning, we embark on a whirlwind tour of Halifax, starting with the Citadel National Historic Site.
-Sitting high atop a hill overlooking the city and harbor, you can spend hours wandering the grounds learning all about Halifax’s rich history or just a reverential pause to take in the stunning views and imagine how the surrounding landscape has changed over the years.
-We opt for the latter given our far-too-fleeting time frame.
+The next morning, we embarked on a whirlwind tour of Halifax, starting with the Citadel National Historic Site.
+Sitting high atop a hill overlooking the city and harbor, you could spend hours wandering the grounds learning all about Halifax’s rich history or just a reverential pause to take in the stunning views and imagine how the surrounding landscape has changed over the years.
+We opted for the latter given our far-too-fleeting time frame.

 From there, we once again hit the road headed for the Cabot Trail, a scenic roadway that loops Cape Breton Island.
 Skirting the coastline and passing through Cape Breton Highlands National Park at its northernmost point, you’ll want to allow extra time to pull over for the numerous scenic overlooks and even the occasional moose spotting.

 Cape Breton Island has a wild and untamed feel to it, evoking the highlands of Scotland for which Nova Scotia was named.
-We arrive at Broad Cove Campground near Ingonish after sunset, where we set up camp and marvel at the utter peace and quiet after the hustle and bustle of the city.
+We arrived at Broad Cove Campground near Ingonish after sunset.
+We set up camp and marveled at the utter peace and quiet after the hustle and bustle of the city.

 Day 5: Cape Breton Island

-It’s time to lace up our hiking boots and explore the wilderness afoot.
+The next day, it was time to lace up our hiking boots and explore the wilderness afoot.
 One of the more popular trails on the east side of the Cabot Trail, Franey offers a stunning view of the valley below.
-After a steep climb, we are rewarded with a large, rocky clearing and iconic red Adirondack chair.
-We make a loop by taking Forest Road back, and it takes us a little over 3 hours, stopping for a picnic lunch along the way.
+After a steep climb, we were rewarded with a large, rocky clearing and iconic red Adirondack chair.
+We made a loop by taking Forest Road back, and it took us a little over 3 hours, stopping for a picnic lunch along the way.

-We hit the road again, following the Cabot Trail north to Jumping Mouse Eco-Camping.
-This small, family-owned campsite located in the remote village of Bay Saint Lawrence ends up being the highlight of our trip.
-It offers a rare glimpse into the every day rhythm of this small, rural fishing community.
-One of the northernmost points of Nova Scotia, we feel like we have arrived at the edge of the world.
+We then hit the road again, following the Cabot Trail north to Jumping Mouse Eco-Camping in Bay Saint Lawrence.
+This small, family-owned campsite ended up being the highlight of our trip.
+It offered a rare glimpse into the every day rhythm of this remote fishing community.
+One of the northernmost points of Nova Scotia, we felt like we have arrived at the edge of the world.

-Our visit to the sleepy village happens to coincide with one of the most festive days of the year, Canada Day, and the community welcomes us to join their celebrations with open arms.
+Our visit to the sleepy village happened to coincide with one of the most festive days of the year, Canada Day, and the community welcomed us to join their celebrations with open arms.
 Fishermen and their families gathered at the docks sharing Tupperware filled with homemade baked goods.
-Kids zip by on scooters on their way to The Hut for lobster rolls and deep fried Mars bars.
-Fireworks sparkle over the water as the sun starts to dip below the horizon.
+Kids zipped by on scooters on their way to The Hut for lobster rolls and deep fried Mars bars.
+Fireworks sparkled over the water as the sun started to dip below the horizon.

 Recently, we were devastated to learn that heightened government regulation forced Jumping Mouse out of business.
 We count ourselves lucky to have been among the lucky few to visit this special place.
-One day, we’d love to return to Bay Saint Lawrence to see the effect that time does (or doesn’t) have on its magic.
+One day, we’d love to return to Bay Saint Lawrence to see the effect that time has (or hasn’t) had on its magic.

 Day 6: Cape Breton Island

-We manage it as a day hike, but if we did it again, we would love to make it a backpacking trip so that we could take more time to explore the magical cove.
+We managed it as a day hike, but if we did it again, we would love to make it a backpacking trip so that we could have more time exploring the magical cove.

-That night, we check into Glenora Inn & Distillery near Inverness.
-We’re hoping to experience a classic ceilidh dinner and dance, one of the Celtic cultural treasures of Cape Breton.
-Although the inn offers live music, we are disappointed that there is no dancing.
+That night, we checked into Glenora Inn & Distillery near Inverness.
+We were hoping to experience a classic ceilidh dinner and dance, one of the Celtic cultural treasures of Cape Breton.
+Although the inn offers live music, we were disappointed that there was no dancing.
 You could likely find a more authentic experience elsewhere.

 Day 7: PEI

-It’s time to say goodbye to Nova Scotia and set our sights on Prince Edward Island.
-We drive to Twin Shores Camping Area and spend the day relaxing on the beach.
+The next morning, it was time to say goodbye to Nova Scotia and set our sights on Prince Edward Island.
+We drove to Twin Shores Camping Area and spent the day relaxing on the beach.
 Be wary what time of year you visit.
-The camp is packed with families with kids in July, so we don’t find the peace and quiet we’re after.
-But it is still nice to set up our chairs on a little sand bar and enjoy the sunset.
+The camp was packed with families with kids in July, so we didn’t find the peace and quiet we were after.
+But it was still nice to set up our chairs on a little sand bar and enjoy the sunset.
 The water was too cold to swim in, but at least we didn’t need a cooler for our beers!

 Day 8: PEI

-That night, we drive to Charlottetown, the capitol of PEI, for boardwalk dining at Peakes Quay.
-This isn’t originally part of our agenda, but no visit to the province is complete without trying famed PEI mussels and clams, fresh from the water!
+That night, we drove to Charlottetown, the capitol of PEI, for boardwalk dining at Peakes Quay.
+This wasn’t originally part of our agenda, but no visit to the province is complete without trying famed PEI mussels and clams, fresh from the water!

-Overall, we are not as impressed with our visit to PEI.
-It dulls in comparison to the splendor of Cape Breton Island.
+Overall, we were not as impressed with our visit to PEI as we were with the splendor of Cape Breton Island.
 In hindsight, we would have skipped this province altogether to allow more time there.
-I think it depends: if you’re into more adventurous hiking, you’ll have more to gain from Cape Breton Island.
-If you’re looking for a low-key, family-friendly beach vacation, PEI is more for you.
+I’d recommend that if you’re into more adventurous hiking, you’ll have more to gain from Cape Breton Island.
+But if you’re looking for a low-key, family-friendly beach vacation, PEI is more for you.
 You’ll just have to visit to see for yourself!

 Day 9: New Brunswick

 It’s impossible to drive through coastal New Brunswick without getting a glimpse of the famous tides.
-So the next day, we break up our drive by stopping at the Fundy National Park.
-We hike the Fundy Trail to Hopewell Rocks, but don’t have enough time to see the drastic change in water level.
+So the next day, we broke up our drive by stopping at the Fundy National Park.
+We hiked the Fundy Trail to Hopewell Rocks, but didn’t have enough time to see the drastic change in water level.

 That night, we set up camp at Kiwanis Oceanfront Camping.
-It’s an RV park not ideal for tent camping, but gets us as close as possible to the border crossing so we can zip through customs first thing next morning.
+It’s an RV park not ideal for tent camping, but got us as close as possible to the border crossing so we could zip through customs first thing next morning.

 Day 10: Home

-Our final day is entirely a travel day; we drive over 9 hours from the border of Canada to Astoria, NY.
-We arrive home exhausted but happy, already planning our return trip to this beloved corner of the world.
+Our final day was entirely a travel day.
+We drove over 9 hours from the border of Canada to Astoria, NY.
+We arrived home exhausted but happy, already planning our return trip to this beloved corner of the world.